University of California, Los Angeles: Notable faculty and alumni

-H. R. Haldeman ('48) and John Ehrlichman ('48) are among the most infamous alumni because of their activities during the 1972 Watergate Scandal.
-Ben Shapiro (BA '04) is a conservative political commentator, nationally syndicated columnist, author, radio talk show host, and attorney.
+H. R. Haldeman (1948) and John Ehrlichman (1948) are among the most infamous alumni because of their activities during the 1972 Watergate scandal.
+Ben Shapiro (BA 2004) is a conservative political commentator, nationally syndicated columnist, author, radio talk show host, and attorney.
 He is the editor-in-chief at The Daily Wire.
-Michael Morhaime (BA '90), Allen Adham (BA '90) and Frank Pearce (BA '90) are the founders of Blizzard Entertainment, developer of the award-winning Warcraft, StarCraft and Diablo computer game franchises.
-Tom Anderson (MA '00) is a co-founder of the social networking website Myspace.
-Computer scientist Vint Cerf ('70, '72) is vice president and Chief Internet Evangelist at Google and the person most widely considered the "father of the Internet".
-Henry Samueli ('75) is co-founder of Broadcom Corporation and owner of the Anaheim Ducks.
-Susan Wojcicki (MBA '98) is the former CEO of YouTube.
+Michael Morhaime (BA 1990), Allen Adham (BA 1990) and Frank Pearce (BA 1990) are the founders of Blizzard Entertainment, developer of the award-winning Warcraft, StarCraft and Diablo computer game franchises.
+Tom Anderson (MA 2000) is a co-founder of the social networking website Myspace.
+Computer scientist Vint Cerf (1970, 1972) is vice president and Chief Internet Evangelist at Google, and the person most widely considered the "father of the Internet".
+Henry Samueli (1975) is co-founder of Broadcom Corporation and owner of the Anaheim Ducks.
+Susan Wojcicki (MBA 1998) is the former CEO of YouTube.
 Travis Kalanick is one of the founders of Uber.
-Guy Kawasaki (MBA '79) is one of the earliest employees at Apple.
+Guy Kawasaki (MBA 1979) is one of the earliest employees at Apple.
 Nathan Myhrvold is the founder of Microsoft Research.
-Bill Gross (MBA '71) co-founded Pacific Investment Management (PIMCO).
-Laurence Fink (BA '74, MBA '76) is chairman and CEO of the world's largest money-management firm BlackRock.
-Donald Prell (BA '48) is a venture capitalist and founder of Datamation computer magazine.
-Ben Horowitz (MS '90) is a co-founder of the Silicon Valley venture capital firm Andreessen Horowitz.
+Bill Gross (MBA 1971) co-founded Pacific Investment Management (PIMCO).
+Laurence Fink (BA 1974, MBA 1976) is chairman and CEO of the world's largest money-management firm, BlackRock.
+Donald Prell (BA 1948) is a venture capitalist and founder of Datamation computer magazine.
+Ben Horowitz (MS 1990) is a co-founder of the Silicon Valley venture capital firm Andreessen Horowitz.

 UCLA alumni have also achieved prominence in the arts and entertainment.
 John Williams is laureate conductor at the Boston Pops Orchestra and Academy Award-winning composer of the Star Wars film score.
 Martin Sherwin ('71) was awarded the Pulitzer Prize for American Prometheus: The Triumph and Tragedy of J. Robert Oppenheimer.
-Actors Ben Stiller, Tim Robbins, James Franco, George Takei, Mayim Bialik, Sean Astin, Holland Roden, Danielle Panabaker, and Milo Ventimiglia are also UCLA alumni.
+Actors Ben Stiller, Jack Black, Tim Robbins, James Franco, George Takei, Mayim Bialik, Sean Astin, Holland Roden, Danielle Panabaker, and Milo Ventimiglia are also UCLA alumni.
 Popular music artists Sara Bareilles, the Doors, Linkin Park, and Maroon 5 all attended UCLA.
 Ryan Dusick of Maroon 5 majored in English.
 Giada De Laurentiis is a program host at Food Network and former chef at Spago.
-Greg Graffin, lead singer of punk rock band Bad Religion, earned a master's degree in geology at UCLA, and used to teach a course on evolution there.
+Greg Graffin, lead singer of punk rock band Bad Religion, earned a master's degree in geology at UCLA and used to teach a course on evolution there.
 Carol Burnett was the winner of the Mark Twain Prize for American Humor in 2013 (also winner of Emmys, a Peabody and a Presidential Medal of Freedom in 2005).
-Francis Ford Coppola ('67) was the director of the gangster film trilogy The Godfather, The Outsiders starring Tom Cruise, and the Vietnam War film Apocalypse Now and Dustin Lance Black is the Academy Award-winning screenwriter of the film Milk.
+Francis Ford Coppola (1967) was the director of the gangster film trilogy The Godfather, The Outsiders starring Tom Cruise, and the Vietnam War film Apocalypse Now.
+Dustin Lance Black is the Academy Award-winning screenwriter of the film Milk.